The Degree Evaluations Office reviews the courses you have completed and determines the official status of your progress toward graduation.

 - Please count your units; a minimum of 120 semester units with 40 upper division is required for the Bachelor's degree.

-- For information regarding the commencement ceremony contact the University Ceremonies and Visitor Relations.
+- For information regarding the commencement ceremony contact University Advancement.

 - Your Diploma will be mailed; please verify and update your current mailing address and telephone number by accessing My Sac State.